 - to increase the number of physics specialists teaching science in British state schools

-Applications for 2018 are now closed.
+Applications for 2021 are now open.